Macwiatrak/Reinforcement-Learning-Library/README.md

 # Reinforcement-Learning-Lib

-Libary on various reinforcement learning algorithms, tutorials and implementations.
+Library on various reinforcement learning algorithms, tutorials and implementations.